Blurred motion of escalators with streaks of red and teal lights creating a dynamic urban transportation scene.

 What To Do After a Drunk or Distracted Driving Accident in New York

-The steps you take in the hours and days after a crash directly affect your ability to recover compensation.
+The steps you take in the hours and days after a crash can directly affect your ability to recover compensation.
 New York's no-fault system has a 30-day filing deadline, and evidence can disappear quickly.

 STEPS TO TAKE AFTER YOUR ACCIDENT: